 Get Inspired / Italy Insiders Guide to Italy Share on email Print this article Share on Facebook Get Inspired / Italy Insiders Guide to Italy story by: Tom Ricketts 1.
 Go wine tasting in Tuscany Tuscany is one of the world’s most famous wine producing regions.
 Even the air here is 15% proof!
 After exploring Florence, head out to the medieval village of San Gimignano to see the jawdropping towers of the town, and spend a few days in her surrounding vineyards.
 HOT Tip: When dining in the small towns of Tuscany, prebook tables whenever you can as space is always limited.
 2. Trek the Cinque Terre Whether it be the full 15 kilometres through the five villages, or a day walk between two or more of the villages, the Cinque Terre is a must see when visiting Italy.
 Each village is beautifully painted in bright colours adding to the stunning coast scenery along the trail.
 HOT Tip: Some parts of the trail are easy to walk, but if you want to walk the whole thing you’ll need to be prepared for stairs, and lots of them!
 3. Live it up Italian style in your own private villa It can be a hectic few days ensuring you see every sight there is to see in the likes of Rome, Venice and Milan.
 Why not cap it off with a relaxing stay in a gorgeous villa in one of the small towns on the shores of Lake Como?
 Or maybe a 14th century farmhouse blissfully nestled away in the vineyards of Tuscany?
 HOT Tip: Ask your consultant about a villa with a pool, you’re sure to use it in the hot Italian summer!
 4. Cruise the Grand Canal on a gondola If Paris were to sink, the Champs-Elysees would be what the Grand Canal is today.
 Considered the ‘main street’ of Venice, all of the richest most well to do families had to have their homes on the Grand Canal darling!
 And the bigger, more ornate and luxurious, the better.
 HOT Tip: View the beautiful buildings with your own opera singing gondolier, or for something a little different, learn to paddle the gondola yourself!
 5. Pop in to see the Pope Completely enveloped by the city of Rome is the Vatican City, the world’s smallest country and the headquarters of the Catholic Church.
 There’s countless famous attractions here such as St Peter’s Square, the Sistine Chapel and St Peter’s Basilica.
 Even if you’re not religious, you must go to see the glorious masterpieces that adorn the buildings.
 HOT Tip: Ask your consultant about the guided tours which allow you to skip the exhausting queues.
 6. Explore the ruins of Pompeii Undoubtedly one of Italy’s biggest attractions is the remains of the city of Pompeii.
 As the well known story goes, nearby Mt Vesuvius erupted covering the city, and anyone who didn’t flee, in six metres of ash.
 Today the victims are cast in plaster moulds where they fell.
 HOT Tip: Herculaneum, another town nearby is also worth a visit as it’s much better preserved than Pompeii, and has far fewer crowds.
 7. Do as the Romans do After a day learning about the wonders and ways of the ancient Romans, bring it back a few thousand years by visiting Trastevere where you’ll find today’s citizens of Rome enjoying a night out at the districts many restaurants and bars.
 HOT Tip: Romans don’t eat dinner before 8.00pm, so it’s best experienced late.
 However, some restaurants do open earlier for the tourists.
 8. See an Opera in an ancient amphitheatre It’s not quite Gladiator, but you can experience Carmen, Aida, Tosca and more of the world’s great opera’s in Verona’s 2000 year old Roman amphitheatre!
 HOT Tip: Afterwards visit the gorgeous Ristorante Caffe Vittorio Emanuele for its post show menu and is beautifully decorated interior including plush chairs, wood panelling, and grand chandeliers. > View the 2016 HOT Europe deals here Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Top 10 things to do in Rome Read more Add or remove from Wishlist Inspire - October 2017 Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - March 2018 Read more Add or remove from Wishlist These adventures should be on everyone's bucket list Read more Done this?
 Tell your friends about it.